Instructions to Authors

 responsible for loss to or damage of material submitted to the

-- Images in digital format should be
+- Submissions should be

+Prof. Grech).
 Images may sent in any standard format (gif, jpeg, pcx, avi, mov

 - Email should not be used for